 Individualized: The individualized pattern is designed to support the development of special support areas not available from the normal selection.
 This pattern must be relevant to the career goals of the student and must be one that would logically follow from the courses included with the major.
 This pattern is not a "catch-all" for courses taken that do not fit the published degree requirements.
 Individualized patterns must be submitted to the Program Director by the academic advisor for approval.
-The individualized pattern should be agreed upon early to facilitate course sequence planning.
+The individualized pattern should be agreed upon early to facilitate course sequence planning and must be equal or greater in credit hours than the Exercise Science pattern above with the lowest number of credits listed.

-TEACHING CERTIFICATION FOR EXERCISE SCIENCE MAJORS
+TEACHING CERTIFICATION FOR EXERCISE SCIENCE MAIORS

-At Truman State University, the professional degree is the Master of Arts in Education, built upon a strong liberal arts and sciences undergraduate degree.
+At Truman State University, the professional degree is the Master of Arts in Education (M.A.E.), built upon a strong Liberal Arts and Sciences undergraduate degree.
 Students who wish to become teachers should consult with their academic advisors as early as possible.
 The professional preparation component of the Master's degree program is administered in the Division of Education.
-Undergraduate prepatory procedures are avaliable online on the Division of Education Website.
+Undergraduate prepatory procedures are avaliable online on the Division of Education website (http://education.truman.edu).

-Students who successfully complete the Physical Education/Health/Coaching pattern, including three Education courses (ED 389, ED 393, and ED 593), will partially fulfill the undergraduate requirements for admission into the graduate MAE program in Exercise Science.
-Because of the background required, it is strongly recommended that SOAN 190 be taken for the Required Support/ Intercultural Perspective requirement.
-Students must also take HIST 104 or HIST 105 to meet the

-Historical Mode of Inquiry, as well as POL 161 to meet the Missouri Statute requirement.
-Completion of ES 179 and ES 186 to fulfill Exercise Science activity requirements must also occur.
-For additional information, please see the MAE Admission requirements in the Graduate Section of this Catalog or contact the Division of Education at (660) 785-4383.
+Students who successfully complete the Physical Education/Health/Coaching pattern within the Exercise Science major, including three Education courses (ED 389, ED 393, and ED 593), as well as SOAN 190, ES 179, and ES 186, will partially fulfill the undergraduate requirements for admission into the graduate M.A.E. program in Exercise Science.
+For additional information, please see the M.A.E.
+Admission requirements in the Graduate Section of this Catalog or contact the Division of Education at (660) 785-4383.